node-task/spec/README.md

 A valid [semver](http://semver.org/) string.

 ### options ≈
-If a task allows options, they must be enumerated under this property as an array of objects with a `name`, `description` and `defaultValue` keys.
+If a task allows options, they must be enumerated under this property as an object where the key is the option name and the value is an object which contains, at a minimum, key/value pairs for `description` and `default`.
+This property is primarily intended for task runner introspection, but authors are encouraged to use it for applying default values in `parseConfig`.

 ### on(event, listener)
 An EventEmitter compatible `on` method.
 In order to allow parallel execution by task runners, this method must assign listeners to a unique instance of the task.